 We often talk about digital nomads – the type of American who decides to move overseas for a new adventure and has the ability to work from anywhere they choose to live at the moment.
 But what about the large group of US expats who may be employed by a domestic US business and are given the opportunity to take on an overseas assignment?
 (Check out some of the ways moving abroad for work can help you grow professionally.)
-If you’ve found yourself in this scenario or may be considering it, there are some tax considerations you should be aware of.
+If you’ve found yourself in this scenario or may be considering it, there are some expatriate payroll taxation considerations you should be aware of.
 Likewise, the company sending their employees abroad will have some tax implications as well.
-Whether you’re the employee or the employer, get the facts you need about American expat taxes.
+Whether you’re the employee or the employer, get the facts you need about American expat taxes, terms and expat payroll.

-As a domestic US employer, taking the time to educate your employee on the implications of American expat taxes prior to them accepting the offer is a smart idea.
-Setting up the assignment in a way that allows the employee to take advantage of the Foreign Earned Income Exclusion (FEIE) is very important, as it will allow the employee to exclude $105,900 of foreign earned income from their 2019 US expat taxes ($107,600 for 2020).
+As a domestic US employer, taking the time to educate your employee on the implications of American expat taxes prior to relocating employees abroad is a smart idea.
+Setting up the assignment in a way that allows the employee to take advantage of the Foreign Earned Income Exclusion (FEIE) is very important, as it will allow the employee to exclude $108,700 of foreign earned income from their 2021 expat taxes.
 To use the FEIE, the employee must:

 - Have a foreign assignment that places them in a “tax home” abroad for a period greater than one year.